Chūō Main Line: Chūō East Line (JR East)

 New E233 series trains entered service on Tokyo-area commuter services from 26 December 2006.
 These trains are a development of the E231 series used on other commuter lines in the Tokyo area, and replaced the aging 201 series rolling stock introduced on the line in 1981.

 From 2017, new E353 series EMUs were introduced on Azusa and Super Azusa limited express services, replacing the E351 and E257 series trains.

+From 2021, E259 series EMUs on Narita Express services to and from Takao ceased operations.